 State regulatory agencies in Central Appalachia have failed to hold the coal industry accountable for inaccurate and sometimes unlawful record keeping of surface water impacts.
 This lack of enforcement highlights the need for independent monitoring in water testing and reviewing existing records.
 The Appalachian Water Watch Alerts site allows local people to alert their community, as well as state and federal agencies, to water pollution events.

 Appalachian Water Watch Alerts Site

 This site was created to help people in Central Appalachia report and track incidents of water pollution.
 Emergency spills, such as coal mine sediment and slurry pond spills, tanker truck spills and natural gas well blowouts, are often only reported to a subset of the community, or only to state agencies.
 It can be difficult to obtain notification of spills in one’s community, or to gain information about how a spill is being dealt with by responsible companies and agencies.
 Through this site, we aim to address these issues by providing a means for local people to report spill events they witness.

 ACE Project: Community-Based Water Testing

 Federal law, including the Clean Water Act and the Surface Mine Control and Reclamation Act, are in place to protect public water and other valuable natural resources, and to protect local communities from harm caused by the coal industry.
 When these laws are broken, or not adequately enforced by state agencies, legal recourse by citizen groups may be necessary.
-The information collected through both our citizen monitors and through review of state and industry data enables us to assist local residents in legal action against offending companies and agencies.
+The information collected through our citizen monitors and the review of state and industry data enables us to assist local residents in legal action against offending companies and agencies.
 This information can also be used to enact local, state and national policies to better and more permanently protect our waterways.